anveshmuppeda/aws/cloudpractitioner/examnotes/README.md

 • Dedicated Hosts – book an entire physical server, control instance placement
 • Dedicated Instances – no other customers will share your hardware
 • Capacity Reservations – reserve capacity in a specific AZ for any duration

+## EC2 Instance Storage
+• **EBS volumes**:
+  • network drives attached to one EC2 instance at a time
+  • Mapped to an Availability Zones
+  • Can use EBS Snapshots for backups / transferring EBS volumes across AZ
+• **AMI**: create ready-to-use EC2 instances with our customizations
+• **EC2 Image Builder**: automatically build, test and distribute AMIs
+• **EC2 Instance Store**:
+  • High performance hardware disk attached to our EC2 instance
+  • Lost if our instance is stopped / terminated
+• **EFS**: network file system, can be attached to 100s of instances in a region
+• **EFS-IA**: cost-optimized storage class for infrequent accessed files
+• **FSx for Windows**: Network File System for Windows servers
+• **FSx for Lustre**: High Performance Computing Linux file system